top of page

 Ep.
 5: Isaac Sawtelle

 Unlike so many murderers who have been forgotten by history, Isaac Sawtelle earned his fifteen minutes of infamy for having the peculiar distinction of being sentenced to death in a state where the crime hadn't even happened.
-Christmas Day of 1889 had a special meaning for one Boston family.
+Isaac Sawtelle, Jr Christmas Day of 1889 had a special meaning for one Boston family.
 Isaac Sawtelle, Jr., would be reunited with the family he hadn't seen in sixteen years.
-Isaac's long absence from home was neither the result of his seeking fortune out West or traveling
+Isaac's long absence from home was neither the result of his seeking fortune out

 Marlin Bressi